fastforwardlabs/deepad/README.md

 ## TODO
-- Finalize bigan and seq2seq train methods
+- Finalize seq2seq train methods
 - Map to CML Abstractions
     - Export models from each run for use in CML application
     - CML model/application to host and interact with model endpoint